Lindurion/closure-pro-build/README.md

 Features
 --------
-- Can have multiple JS/Soy, CSS modules (multiple output JS or CSS files that can be served when needed).
+- Can have multiple JS/Soy modules (multiple output JS files that can be served when needed).
 - Automatically calculates Closure dependencies & moves input files common to multiple modules into parent modules as needed.
 - Input JS files can be:
   - **Fully Closure-compatible** (using `goog.require()`, `goog.provide()`).